 Dr L. Foubert (Lien)

 The research of Lien Foubert focuses in particular on the representation of women in the Graeco-Roman world, using both literary and non-literary sources.
-After completing a dissertation on the public and private roles of Julio-Claudian women, she now concentrates on the subject of travelling women in antiquity.
+After completing a dissertation on the public and private roles of Julio-Claudian women, she now concentrates on the subject of women's (im)mobilty in the Graeco-Roman world.

 - Foubert, L.L.
 (2020).
 The Spinning of the Wheels.
 Women's Travel Stories in Latin Funerary Inscriptions ('Ruedas que giran: historias de viajes femeninos en inscripciones funerarias latinas').
 Gerión.
 Revista de Historia Antigua, 38 (1), 137-156. doi: 10.5209/geri.68588 Full text